Because of a dancer.. Angry Egyptians demand the ban of a Kuwaiti series

 A number of pioneers of social networking sites in Egypt launched a sharp attack on a Kuwaiti series, which they considered insulting Egyptian women, and demanded that it not be shown in the next month of Ramadan.

-The promotional advertisement for the Kuwaiti series “From Al Haram Street to”, which was published by the heroine of the series, Hoda Hussein, on her account on Instagram, sparked a great controversy, after the appearance of an Egyptian artist who embodies the role of a dancer, who holds Egyptian citizenship, and causes a rift between a husband and his wife.
+The promotional advertisement for the Kuwaiti series “From Al Haram Street to”, which was published by the heroine of the series, Hoda Hussein, on her account on Instagram, sparked a great controversy, following the appearance of an Egyptian artist who embodies the role of a dancer, who holds Egyptian citizenship, and causes a rift between a husband and his wife.

 Al Haram Street is located in Giza Governorate in Egypt, near the pyramids, and is known to include many nightclubs.